Take your time with weight loss medication and understand BMI or the doctor’s advice.

 If you have achieved obesity or higher, bariatric surgery could be the answer to helping you live a healthier and longer life.

 Schedule a consultation at Healthy Life Bariatrics and sit down with Dr. Babak Moeinolmolki during a private, one-on-one consultation.
 You can get your questions answered and become more informed about the various techniques available for helping you lose weight permanently, such as the gastric sleeve procedure.

 Call today throughout Southern California and book your time.
-If you have tried everything to lose weight, but to no avail, this one phone call could change your life for the better.
+If you have tried everything to lose Weight but to no avail, this one phone call could improve your life.
 Dial now to get started.
-(310)694-4486.
+(310)861-7844.